solo-io/workshops/istio-day2/1-understand-istio/02-install-istio.md

 ### Verify Istio CLI installation
 You will need access to a Kubernetes cluster.
 If you're doing this via the Solo.io Workshop format, you should have everything ready to go.

-If you are using Docker Desktop or kind, validate that you have 16.0 GB of memory and 8 CPUs.
+> :memo: If you are using Docker Desktop or kind locally, expect to use 16.0 GB of memory and 4-8 CPUs depending how much of the lab you wish to do.
+We end up downloading and using a lot of components.

 Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-day2/1-understand-istio/`.

-In the workshop material, you should already have Istio 1.8.3 CLI installed and ready to go.
-Although at the time of this writing Istio 1.9 is the latest, we will start on Istio 1.8.x and show how to do upgrades in the second part of this workshop.
+In the workshop material, you should already have Istio `1.8.3` cli installed and ready to go.

+> :memo: Although at the time of this writing Istio `1.9` is the latest, we will start on Istio `1.8.x` and show how to do upgrades in the second part of this workshop.

 To verify, run